Module 1: Rental Scam Prevention in BC | LandlordPass.com

 4.4 PIPA-Friendly Data Minimization

-Use a staged data model: Inquiry (name/phone/email) → Application (employment, references, consent) → Tenancy (ID details needed for administration).
-Avoid collecting sensitive information unless necessary and lawful for the stated purpose.
+Use a staged data model: Inquiry (name/phone/email) → Application (employment, references, consent) → Tenancy (only what is necessary for administration).
+Avoid collecting sensitive information unless necessary and reasonable for the stated purpose.

 5. Compliance Alignment (BC)